fxkrait/ICPC-WA-Regional-2019/README.md

 Div 2

 ## About:
 This was the first programming competition I competed in.
 Our team was #369 called "Deep Mind", and consisted of me (Gregory Hablutzel), Garret Humphrey, and Jacob Sousie @Hyper2Code.
 I think I can speak for all members of our team in saying that this was one of the best experiences of our lives.
 I was initially hesitant about participating, but I am very glad I did.
-I never expected programming, and deriving algorithms to be this level of fun.
+I never expected programming, and deriving (very primitive) algorithms to be this level of fun.
 I'm pretty certain we will all be competiting next year in Div 1.
 ## Slow Start:
 We had finished the practice problem very quickly, and felt confident.
 However, during the competition we had a really slow start.
 We didn't realize how optimizations and edge cases were.
 ## Optimization Example: